'No way out' - Motorists trapped as traffic from the Ploughing completely backed up

-Traffic is completely backed up with people travelling to and from the Ploughing Championships according to a Portlaoise man who has been stuck in a field since 10am on Wednesday morning.
+Traffic is completely backed up with people travelling to and from the Ploughing according to a Portlaoise man who was been stuck in a field since 10am on Wednesday morning.

 "We're still in the field.
 I'm here about an hour and a half, people have to collect kids and schools from creches and the guards are not able to give us a time to get out of here, they don't know when," said the man who did not wish to be named.

-Pat said he was dropping two of his friends at the National and World Ploughing Championships on the second day of the event in Ratheniska when he got stuck.
+Pat said he was dropping two of his friends at the event on the second day of the event when he got stuck.

 "The guard at Stradbally told us where to go to drop the friends off and then we could get back to Portlaoise at Money Cross, we got 2km down the road and another guard told us you're stuck here now, there's no way out of here for ya.